sk33lz/yourcraftserver/docs/_docs/01-quick-start-guide.md

 Minecraft Server comes in a few different flavors depending if you want to run Minecraft Server Plugins, or just run a Vanilla Minecraft server with no plugins.
 This section will outline each type of server flavor available, so you can choose which server version you want to run.

-**Notice:** Each server version requires that you have Java installed, so make sure to install that prior to getting started.
+**Notice:** Each Minecraft Server version requires that you have Java installed, so make sure to install that prior to getting started.
 {: .notice--notice}

 ### Install Java First